NAfME Diversity, Equity, Inclusion, and Access

 Utilizing this method helps create a safe space for individuals to share their honest thoughts and experiences.
-It also allows for Cook Ross consultants to see how questions are answered by one group type verses the other.
+It also allows for Cook Ross consultants to see how questions are answered by one group type versus the other.

 Q: Will there be communications to keep us abreast of the project?

 A: Yes; there will be periodic updates to keep members, especially at the state leadership level, abreast of the project as the National Executive Board works through the implications of the report.
 The focus group and questionnaire results were presented to the National Executive Board in November 2019.

 Q: How will we see the results of the findings?

 A: You can view the Executive Summary of the study now.
 It’s important to us that our members partner with us on this journey over time.

 Q: How will the results of the study be used?

 A: The results of the study will be used in four major ways:

 - As an important driver in the development of the next NAfME Strategic Plan;